MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 - Expense reports submitted from Dynamics 365 Finance and Operations.
 - Purchase requests, purchase orders, and vendor invoices submitted from Finance and Operations.
 As of the 10.0.40 preview release, Revenue recognition has a known limitation.
 Revenue recognition will follow the dimensions where fee journals are enabled.
-In a simple fixed price project with a single contract line dimensions can correctly default from the contract.
-However if a more complicated scenario is used with a time and material contract line for fees, the dimensions will default from the time and material line used for fees currently.
+In a simple fixed price project with a single contract line the dimensions can correctly default from the contract.
+However if a time and material contract line for fees and a separate fixed price contract line for revenue recognition exist, then the dimensions will default from the time and material contract line used for fees.
+-

 [!INCLUDE[footer-include](../includes/footer-banner.md)]